Seal hunting: Environmental protection

 The issue was taken to arbitration, which concluded in favour of Britain on all points in 1893.
-Since the decision was in favor of Great Britain, in accordance with the arbitration treaty the tribunal prescribed a series of regulations for preserving the seal herds which were to be binding upon and enforced by both powers.
+Since the decision was in favour of Great Britain, in accordance with the arbitration treaty the tribunal prescribed a series of regulations for preserving the seal herds which were to be binding upon and enforced by both powers.
 They limited pelagic sealing as to time, place, and manner by fixing a zone of 60 mi around the Pribilof Islands within which the seals were not to be molested at any time, and from 1 May to 31 July each year they were not to be pursued anywhere in the Bering Sea.
 Only licensed sailing vessels were permitted to engage in fur sealing, and the use of firearms or explosives was prohibited.

 This marked the first attempt at establishing regulations on the sealing industry for environmental purposes.
 However, these regulations failed because the mother seals fed outside the protected area and remained vulnerable.
 A joint commission of scientists from Britain and the United States further considered the problem, and came to the conclusion that pelagic sealing needed to be curtailed.
 However, further joint tribunals did not enact new legal restrictions and, at this point, Japan also embarked upon pelagic sealing.

 Finally, the North Pacific Fur Seal Convention severely curtailed the sealing industry.
 Signed on 7 July 1911, by the United States, Great Britain, Japan and Russia, the treaty was designed to manage the commercial harvest of fur-bearing mammals.
 It outlawed open-water seal hunting and acknowledged the United States' jurisdiction in managing the on-shore hunting of seals for commercial purposes.
 It was the first international treaty to address wildlife preservation issues.

 The treaty was dissolved with the onset of hostilities between the signatories in World War II.
 However, the treaty set precedent for future national and international laws and treaties, including the Fur Seal Act of 1966 and the Marine Mammal Protection Act of 1972.